-Along with eating too much and not exercising, sleep deprivation is another risk factor for becoming overweight and obesity.
+Along with eating too much and not exercising, sleep deprivation is another risk factor for becoming overweight and obese.
 Sleep affects the levels of two hormones, leptin and ghrelin, which control feelings of hunger and fullness.

 Leptin tells your brain that you’ve had enough to eat.
 Without enough sleep, your brain reduces leptin and raises ghrelin, which is an appetite stimulant.
-The flux of these hormones could explain nighttime snacking or why someone may overeat later in night.
-A lack of sleep can also contribute to weight gain by making you feel too tired to exercise.
+The flux of these hormones could explain nighttime snacking or why someone may overeat later in the night.

 Sleep deprivation also prompts your body to release higher levels of insulin after you eat.
 Insulin controls your blood sugar level.
 Higher insulin levels promote fat storage and increase your risk for type 2 diabetes.